paycoin-com/blockchain-meta/README.md

 The purpose of this repository is to provide tools for collecting much needed meta-data related to crypto currencies (like exchange rates) and subsequently serve that data to DApps from on a decentralized storage infrastructure.
 The data stored on IPFS is available to anyone interested, including the DApps (decentralized applications).

+Moreover, the repository includes open source implementation for running BTC/BCH/ETH block exlorers on any given domain.

 Requirements:

 - [Maven](http://maven.apache.org/) is used as project management tool
 - JDK 8 or higher to build projects; JRE should be enough on target environments to run project artifacts

 The package comes with several modules, each responsible for a particular part of the infrustructure needed for collecting the data required by DApps and storing that data in a decentralized manner.

+## Blockchain Explorers

+This module includes open source block explorer implementation for a number of blockchains (BTC, BCH, ETH etc).
+It uses active open source block explorer libraries for each blockchain.

+We use this module to run public block explorers on the homepage of horizontalsystems.xyz.

 ## Blockchain Nodes (bex-blocknode)